NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 You will need to activate the environment any time you want to work with ``py_gnome`` in the future

-**NOTE:** if you are only using Python / Anaconda for GNOME, there is not reason to deal with the complications of environments.
+**NOTE:** Again, if you are only using Python / Anaconda for GNOME, there is not reason to deal with the complications of environments.

 Download GNOME
 --------------